 Pricing: The entry price for an Ahrefs plan is $99/mo for the “Lite” tier.
 This includes the SERP tracking functionality and all the other features you would expect in an SEO tool.
 However, the rank tracker caps at 750 keywords, and the updates are weekly.
-For daily updates, it will cost you an additional $100/mo.
+Daily updates will cost you an additional $100/mo.

 G2 review: 4.6/5

 Pro Rank Tracker is a highly specialized rank-tracking and reporting solution for agencies and enterprise teams.
-Whilst anyone can use the tool its features make it extremely easy to track and report on sets of keywords under each project/site.
+While anyone can use the tool, its features make it extremely easy to track and report on sets of keywords under each project/site.
 This is particularly useful for agencies that need to provide frequent reporting to clients at scale.

 Even though rank tracking is the basis of the software, it still has all the capabilities of standard SEO tools.
-If you own an SEO agency or simply want to try a new tool then I highly suggest tracking 100 terms for 30 days on the free trial.
+If you own an SEO agency or want to try a new tool, I highly suggest tracking 100 terms for 30 days on the free trial.